mataga-cj/ICS_2602-Codes/README.md

 # hello-world
-This is my first repository
-//lmao
+This is a collection of the codes I've written for ICS_2602